Bioglass 45S5: Characteristics

-Glasses are non-crystalline amorphous solids that are commonly composed of silica-based materials with other minor additives.
+Glasses are non-crystalline disordered solids that are commonly composed of silica-based materials with other minor additives.
 Compared to soda-lime glass (commonly used, as in windows or bottles), Bioglass 45S5 contains less silica and higher amounts of calcium and phosphorus.
-The 45S5 name signifies glass with 45 weight % of SiO2 and 5:1 molar ratio of calcium to phosphorus.
+The 45S5 name signifies glass with 45% by weight of SiO2 and 5:1 molar ratio of calcium to phosphorus.
 This high ratio of calcium to phosphorus promotes formation of apatite crystals; calcium and silica ions can act as crystallization nuclei.
 Lower Ca:P ratios do not bond to bone.
 Bioglass 45S5's specific composition is optimal in biomedical applications because of its similar composition to that of hydroxyapatite, the mineral component of bone.
 This similarity provides Bioglass 45S5's ability to be integrated with living bone.

-This composition of bioactive glass is comparatively soft in comparison to other glasses.
+This composition of bioactive glass is mechanically soft in comparison to other glasses.
 It can be machined, preferably with diamond tools, or ground to powder.
 Bioglass 45S5 has to be stored in a dry environment, as it readily absorbs moisture and reacts with it.
 Bioglass 45S5 is the first formulation of an artificial material that was found to chemically bond with bone, and its discovery led to a series of other bioactive glasses.
 One of its main medical advantages is its biocompatibility, seen in its ability to avoid an immune reaction and fibrous encapsulation.
 Its primary application is the repair of bone injuries or defects too large to be regenerated by the natural process.